-On December 31, 2019, the board of directors of the Company was composed of 9 members.
+On December 31, 2020, the board of directors of the Company was composed of 9 members.
 With the exception of the Managing Director (CEO), all directors are non-executive directors.

-There are currently three independent directors within the meaning of article 7:87§1 (previously article 526ter) of the Belgian Code of Companies and Associations, the Belgian Corporate Governance Code 2020 and the articles of association of the Company: (i) IDw Consult BV (represented by its permanent representative Mr. Bert De Graeve), (ii) Ms. Christiane Franck, and (iii) JoVB BV (represented by its permanent representative Mr. Jo Van Biesbroeck).
+There are currently three independent directors within the meaning of article 7:87§1 of the Belgian Code of Companies and Associations, the Belgian Corporate Governance Code 2020 and the articles of association of the Company: (i) IDw Consult BV (represented by its permanent representative Mr. Bert De Graeve), (ii) Ms. Christiane Franck, and (iii) JoVB BV (represented by its permanent representative Mr. Jo Van Biesbroeck).

-These directors (as well as their permanent representatives) are considered independent directors since they all fulfill the independence criteria set out in the articles of association of the Company, the Belgian Corporate Governance Code 2020 and in article 7:87§1 (previously article 526ter) of the Belgian Code of Companies and Associations.
+These directors (as well as their permanent representatives) are considered independent directors since they all fulfill the independence criteria set out in the articles of association of the Company, the Belgian Corporate Governance Code 2020 and in article 7:87§1 of the Belgian Code of Companies and Associations.

-The mandate of Mr. Charles H. Bracken expires at the annual general shareholders' meeting of 2020.
 The mandate of Mr. John Porter expires at the annual general shareholders' meeting of 2021.
 The mandates of IDw Consult BV (represented by its permanent representative Mr. Bert De Graeve), Ms. Christiane Franck, Ms. Severina Pascu and Ms. Amy Blair expire at the annual general shareholders' meeting of 2022.
 The mandates of JoVB BV (represented by its permanent representative Mr. Jo Van Biesbroeck), Mr. Manuel Kohnstamm and Mr. Enrique Rodriguez expire at the annual general shareholders' meeting of 2023.
+The mandate of Mr. Charles H. Bracken expires at the annual general shareholders' meeting of 2024.